se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     ></todo-list>
     ```
     <box type="tip">
-        Difference between props and data: props is passed from the parent to the child while data is kept private within a component
+        Difference between props and data: props is passed from the outer component to the inner component while data is kept private within a component
     </box>

     However, what if the user decides to update the `item.count`?
 The data for `item.count` has to be passed from `item` to `todo-list` so that `totalCount` can be updated inside `todo-list` .